 KLEE Publications

-(Downloads available at: https://www.researchgate.net/profile/Truman_Young/contributions)
+(Downloads also available at: https://www.researchgate.net/profile/Truman_Young/contributions)

 The Kenya Long-term Exclosure Experiment (KLEE) is the most productive field experiment ever carried out on the continent of Africa.